-Most Schlage hardware is overpriced in my opinion.
-There are a few exceptions though.
 I sell and install the following locks with a stainless steel finish for the following:

-- Passage knob: $30 When you have a deadbolt, you probably don’t need a locking knob.
+- Passage knob: $35 When you have a deadbolt, you probably don’t need a locking knob.
 They don’t provide much security, just a good way to lock yourself out.

-- B60 deadbolt: $60 These are the best entry level deadbolt money can buy.
+- B60 deadbolt: $60 These are in many ways the best entry level deadbolt money can buy.
 They feature nickel silver security pins, hardened steel inserts to prevent drilling, and come in a five or six pin configuration.
 They come in nearly any finish and style desired.
 They accept high security cylinders and come with numerous styles.

 - B600 deadbolt: $150 These are good deadbolts for installing high security cylinders in.
 They come in nearly any finish.
 They are Schlage’s high security deadbolt.
 Other finishes than chrome cost more.